Kilkhampton: Kilkhampton Church

 Kilkhampton Church, with its magnificent Norman south doorway and lofty buttressed Perpendicular tower of eight bells, is dedicated to St James the Great and is at least 450 years old.
 But some historians claim parts of it to be around 1000 years old.
 It is one of many churches dedicated to this saint on a pilgrims' route, which leads ultimately to Santiago de Compostela in northern Spain.
 The church contains an impressive monument to the Cornish hero Sir Bevil Grenville.
 Other features of interest are the south porch (dated 1567), a fine series of benchends of the first half of the 16th century.
 (The benchends are from the same workshop as those of Launcells and Poughill.)

 The tenor bell was found to be cracked in 2006: after repairs, it was re-hung and the full peal of eight bells were first heard again on Sunday 23 September 2007.

 In medieval times there was a chapel at Stowe House, licensed in 1386, but dedicated to St Christina in 1519 by Bishop Thomas Vyvyan.
 At Alderscombe there was another chapel.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held in Kilkhampton in the 1800s.